 Salaries of trainees, research assistants, minor equipment, databases, supplies, travel essential for the conduct of the research, and other justified expenses.
 Funds are not transferrable to other institutions.

 - Combine the following documents into one PDF file.
 Applications not submitted as a single PDF file, with applicant’s name and department in the header, will be returned.
+Applications should be formatted with 12pt Times New Roman font, single line spacing, and 3/4 inch margins.

 Applicant information: simply put your name and department in the document header (the Office of Research cover sheet will capture all other essential information — see step 3)